Lucy Pinder: Charity work

-Pinder has also volunteered her time at Cats Protection as part of the charity's campaign "I'm A Celebrity...
+Pinder has also volunteered her time at Cats Protection as part of the charity's campaign "I'm a Celebrity...
 Let Me Volunteer!", and she was a judge for National Cat Awards in the "Hero Cat" category in 2012.

-Pinder has worked with Help for Heroes, a British charity launched in 2007 to help provide better facilities for British servicemen and women who have been wounded or injured in the line of duty, and she has appeared in the 2011 and 2014 Hot Shots Calendar.
+Pinder has worked with Help for Heroes, a British charity launched in 2007 which supports members of the British Armed Forces community with their physical and mental health, as well as their financial, social and welfare needs.
+She also appeared in the 2011 and 2014 Hot Shots Calendar, who give fifty-percent of the money made from sales of the calendar and associated products to various UK and US military charities including the Special Operations Warrior Foundation and the aforementioned Help for Heroes.

-Pinder and Rhian Sugden continue to support the MCAC (Male Cancer Awareness Campaign), and they took part in the five-mile "London Strut" awareness initiative in December 2013.
+Pinder and Rhian Sugden continue to support the Male Cancer Awareness Campaign, and they took part in the five-mile "London Strut" awareness initiative in December 2013.

 Pinder supported the "Stars & Stripes 2014 Celebrity Auction" by donating an original drawing of hers that was auctioned off, with the proceeds going to TigerTime.